Semiclassical gravitational collapse of a radially symmetric massless scalar quantum field: Results

 An obvious question at this point is whether there is any prospect, in our formalism, to observe the effects of Hawking radiation.
 Since we have no method at present to represent the state of the scalar field in the outgoing Fock space, the individual field quanta are of course inaccessible.
 We could however hope to see the related outgoing energy flux.
 We can do a quick order of magnitude estimate of an expected flux based on a potential horizon formation at $r_s$ based on the Stefan-Boltzmann law.
 This estimate tells us to expect an energy flux of the order

 and a corresponding flux in $\mathcal{p}$ according to (\ref{conteq}).
-Plugging in our $r_s \sim 3$ we find that in our current setup this is several orders of magnitude smaller than even the vacuum part $\mathcal{h}^0$ alone and poses a formidable challenge for future studies.
+Plugging in our $r_s \sim 3$ we find that in our current setup this is several orders of magnitude smaller than the peak value of even the vacuum part $\mathcal{h}^0_f$ alone and poses a formidable challenge for future studies.